mirage/mirage-www/tmpl/blog/introducing-irmin-in-xenstore.md

 <img src="/graphics/xenstore-diagram.png" alt="Device configuration is stored in Xenstore as key=value pairs." />

-The Xenstore device attach protocol insists that all device keys are added atomically as a transaction and that transactions are isolated from each other.
+The Xenstore device attach protocol insists that all device keys are added atomically through atomic transactions, i.e. partial updates are never visible to clients and transactions cannot interfere with each other.
 A Xenstore server must abort transactions whose operations were not successfully isolated from other transactions.
 After an abort, the client is expected to retry.
 Each key=value write is communicated to the server as a single request/response, so transactions